stevenmoraleszeta/critical-mass-example-project/README.md

-# Steven Morales FE-01 – Front-End Experience Engine
+# Steven Morales – Professional Portfolio Prototype

-A Next.js prototype project built to demonstrate front-end development skills, specifically crafted with the Critical Mass Front-End Developer role in mind.
+A Next.js portfolio prototype built to demonstrate front-end development skills and experience, specifically crafted for the Critical Mass Front-End Developer position in San Jose, Costa Rica.

+## About This Portfolio

+This professional portfolio is specifically designed for the **Developer, Front End** position at **Critical Mass** in **San Jose, Costa Rica**.

+### About Me

+- **CEO & Lead Software Developer** at [Novaera](https://linkedin.com/in/stevenmoralesfallas) - Leading a team of 6+ developers building intelligent and scalable digital solutions
+- **CEO & Lead Tech Educator** at [ZETA Academia](https://zetaacademia.com/) - Leading a team of 4+ educators empowering 1,000+ students
+- **3+ years** of full-stack development experience
+- **Full Stack Software Engineer** with expertise across web, desktop, mobile, and hybrid platforms
+- Based in **Costa Rica**, ready to work from office 3+ days a week as required by Critical Mass

-## Project Status
+### Project Status

 🚧 **In Active Development** - Core foundation, UI components, and layout system complete.
-Landing page sections and content integration in progress.
+Landing page sections transformed to professional portfolio focus.

 ### Current Progress